qdriven/hello-github-actions/README.md

 ```sh
 git push --set-upstream origin feature/dockerfile
 ```
-- Open a pull request to merge to master
+- Open a pull request to merge to master(remove require pull request review for time being as there is no other reviewer yet)